bretonio/tuulkit/README.md

 We recommend modifying variables such as those contained in `_config.scss` and then overiding default components on a project by project basis.

-### Autoprefixer for SASS

-GMRUI uses [Autoprefixer](https://github.com/postcss/autoprefixer) to deal with CSS vendor prefixes.
-If you're compiling GMRUI from its Sass source and not using our full release, you'll need to integrate Autoprefixer into your build process yourself.
-We use [CodeKit](https://incident57.com/codekit/) by [bdkjones](http://twitter.com/bdkjones).

 ### Normalize.css

-GMRUI uses [normalize.css](http://necolas.github.io/normalize.css/) to help make browsers render all elements more consistently and in line with modern standards. it precisely targets only the styles that need normalizing.
+[Normalize.css](http://necolas.github.io/normalize.css/) helps make browsers render all elements more consistently and in line with modern standards. it precisely targets only the styles that need normalizing.

 ### Susy

-GMRUI uses [Susy](http://susy.oddbird.net/) as its default grid framework.
+[Susy](http://susy.oddbird.net/) is our grid framework of choice.
 If you do not wish to use this, imply remove `@import 'susy';` from the `_theme.scss` file.

+### Grunt

+Our build process or development workflow includes the JavaScript Task Runner [Grunt](https://gruntjs.com/) enabling us to automate repetitive tasks such as compiling Sass and applying vender prefixes to our CSS.
+You can learn more about Grunt in [this useful blog post](http://blog.teamtreehouse.com/getting-started-with-grunt) by Team Treehouse.

+### Autoprefixer

+We use [Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) to deal with CSS vendor prefixes.
+If you're compiling GMRUI from its Sass source you'll need to integrate Autoprefixer into your build process, typically using Grunt.

 ## Curators